John B. Gordon: Civil War

-]Chamberlain's] memoirs ... often reflect[ed] the world as he wanted it to be instead of the way it was.
-For one thing, he did not command the troops at the ceremony, as he claimed, and thus couldn’t order the men to salute.
+[Chamberlain's] memoirs ... often reflect[ed] the world as he wanted it to be instead of the way it was.
+For one thing, he did not command the troops at the ceremony, as he claimed, and thus couldn't order the men to salute.
 His story, moreover, changed significantly over the years. ...
 Its staying power was mostly rooted in the fact that Gordon never refuted it.
 The rebel general apparently liked it, and it reflected well on him, as the time went by Gordon added his own liberal embellishments, including the suggestion that Lee himself had led the Army through town.
 The two generals would clearly have preferred this distinctly Walter Scott-like sequence, described in countless books and memoirs, to the decidedly less romantic one that actually took place.

-Though Gordon himself often claimed he was promoted to lieutenant general, there is no official record of this occurring.
+Though Gordon often claimed he was promoted to lieutenant general, there is no official record of this.

 Postbellum career

 As the government of the State of Georgia was being reconstituted for readmission to the Union, Gordon ran as the Democratic candidate for governor in 1868, but was defeated by Republican Rufus Bullock in a vote of 83,527 to 76,356.
 He was a presidential elector in 1868.

-Gordon was elected to the US Senate in 1873, and in 1879, he became the first ex-Confederate to preside over the Senate.
-He was a strong supporter of the "New South" and industrialization and he was a part of the Bourbon Triumvirate.
+Gordon was elected by the state legislature to the US Senate in 1873, as Democrats regained their power in Georgia.
+In 1879, he became the first ex-Confederate elected to preside over the Senate.
+He was a strong supporter of the "New South" and industrialization, and he was a part of the Bourbon Triumvirate.

 Gordon resigned as senator on May 19, 1880.
 After his unexpected resignation, Governor Alfred H. Colquitt quickly appointed Joseph E. Brown to succeed Gordon.
 There were allegations of corruption when it was discovered Gordon resigned to promote a venture for the Georgia Pacific Railway.

-He was elected Governor of Georgia in 1886 and returned to the U.S. Senate from 1891 to 1897.
+He was elected Governor of Georgia in 1886 and served a two-year term.
+He later returned to national politics, elected by the state legislature to the U.S. Senate in 1890 and serving from 1891 to 1897.

-In 1903, Gordon published an account of his Civil War service entitled Reminiscences of the Civil War.
+Gordon published a memoir of his Civil War service entitled Reminiscences of the Civil War.

-He engaged in a series of popular speaking engagements throughout the country.
-These lectures, entitled "The Last Days of the Confederacy", were very well received in both the North and South, and tended to focus on anecdotes and incidents that humanized soldiers from both sides.
+He gave a series of popular speaking engagements across the country.
+These lectures, entitled "The Last Days of the Confederacy", were very well received in both the North and South.
+He tended to focus on anecdotes and incidents that humanized soldiers from both sides.
+This was a period of reconciliation among the soldiers of the North and the South.

-General Gordon was the first Commander-in-Chief of the United Confederate Veterans when the group was organized in 1890 and held this position until his death.
-He died while visiting his son in Miami, Florida, at the age of 71, and was buried in Oakland Cemetery in Atlanta, Georgia; upwards of 75,000 people viewed and took part in the memorial ceremonies.
+General Gordon was the first Commander-in-Chief of the United Confederate Veterans when the group was organized in 1890.
+He held this position until his death.
+He died at the age of 71 while visiting his son in Miami, Florida.
+His body was returned to Georgia, where he was buried in Oakland Cemetery in Atlanta.
+Upwards of 75,000 people attended and participated in the memorial ceremonies.